dwappett/rinrus_docs/Scripts/MD_batch_rin.md

 - `-dir`: directory of PDB files to process, default is current directory
 - `-type`: which of probe and arpeggio to use to generate the RINs
 - `-addwat`: include the median number of waters in the batch_res_atoms files
-    - off by default for now because distance analysis can be slow and so far we've only really used this function for looking at the summary statistics
+    - off by default for now because distance analysis can be slow and so far we've mainly used this function for looking at the summary statistics

 ## Outputs